hazelcast/hazelcast-csharp-client/doc/dev/doc/sql.md

 Using LINQ over `IAsyncEnumerable<T>` is also possible but requires installing [System.Linq.Async](https://www.nuget.org/packages/System.Linq.Async) package.
 See [SqlLinqEnumerationExample](https://github.com/hazelcast/hazelcast-csharp-client/tree/master/src/Hazelcast.Net.Examples/Sql/SqlLinqEnumerationExample.cs) as an example.

 > **NOTE: Obtained result is not reusable as `IAsyncEnumerable<SqlRow>`.
 It will never restart enumeration but continue where previous one finished.**
+> [!Warning] - Give attention that filtering and projection is done in local of client in the example.
+To use LINQ which runs all query on server, please see [LINQ Provider](linq.md).

 ### Disposing query result